-If you live, work, or frequent the Lower East Side, join us at our next public workshop: March 2, from 6:30-8:00pm, in the Grand Street Settlement located at 80 Pitt Street.
-This will be the next in a series of workshops that will provide an opportunity for residents, businesses, and organizations in Community District 3 to provide their feedback on Lowline programming, design and governance.
+If you live, work, or frequent the Lower East Side, join us at our next public workshop: June 12, from 6:30-8:30pm, at Manny Cantor Center (Educational Alliance), 197 E Broadway, New York, NY 10002.
+This will be the last in this series of large-scale workshops that will provide an opportunity for residents, businesses, and organizations in Community District 3 to provide their feedback on Lowline programming.
 The workshop is free and open to the public with a light dinner served.

-Click here to download a zip folder containing flyers in English, Spanish, and Chinese.
+Click here to download flyers in English, Spanish, and Chinese.

 In 2015, the Lowline worked with Hester Street Collaborative to gather and analyze existing district-wide community needs and study area data; to research best practices for public space and innovative economic development; and to interview a targeted group of local stakeholders to catalog community priorities and concerns, initial feedback about the project, and ideas for future development.
 The Planning Study that was created as a result of this process can be viewed and downloaded here.